 I’m glad I had such a brilliant day yesterday.
-It helped to still be in that frame of mind when I woke up and could open my eyes properly.
+It helped to still be in that frame of mind when I woke up and couldn’t open my eyes properly.
 I was genuinely confused, and took a selfie to try and figure out what was wrong – because something sure felt wrong.

 That eye seems a little swollen there.

 I could either cry, feel sorry for myself, blame the world and stress about WHAT THE HECK HAPPENED TO MY FACE.
 Or… I could laugh.
 So I laughed.
 Thibaud woke up to me laughing (we’d cowboy camped in a big camping carpark) and he joined in.
 Tentatively, at first: I think he wanted to make sure I was actually okay with it and not flipping out, but what else could I do?
 Might at well laugh!
 And take another picture.

 “It would be a crime to leave you by yourself like this!”

 Europeans are so dramatic!

 My only minor frustration was that as we walked, it put a pretty big strain on my left eye: trying to decipher rocks and trip hazards and weird desert lizard toads.